eyeszack/diesel-engine/README.md

 ## Developer Guide

 In diesel engine you'll find a single core class that does all the work, it bootstraps your DSL by finding and loading your DSL's keywords and language extensions at runtime.
 This is done by using a nice feature provided by Java called the **Service Provider Interface (SPI) API**.
 I won't spend much time detailing the SPI for you, if you wish to read more about it see [this Java tutorial](http://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).
-The core class is the **DSLEngineScript** class, it extends Groovy's Script class and adds your keywords to its meta-class and loads any extensions.
-The other classes used by the engine are the **KeywordProvider** interface and the **Keyword** class.
+The core class is `DSLEngineScript`, it extends Groovy's Script class and adds your keywords to its meta-class and loads any extensions.
+The other classes used by the engine are the `KeywordProvider` interface and the `Keyword` class.
 You'll use these two classes to implement the actual keywords to be used in your DSL.
-And if you want to extend the Groovy language you would implement the **LanguageExtensionProvider** interface.
+And if you want to extend the Groovy language you would implement the `LanguageExtensionProvider` interface.
 This interface has a single method `extend(script)` that you will implement when you want to extend the core language, like meta-programming `java.lang.String` or `java.lang.Number`.
 I'll list out what steps are required to create a simple DSL that you can test with.
 If you prefer, you can look at all the test cases and code in the `src/test/groovy` directory.
 In that directory you'll find test cases that execute against the DSL built in this documentation.

+**Where Everything Lives**

+* Core DSL: `DSLEngineScript` - `me.dslengine`
+* Language extension support: `LanguageExtensionProvider` - `me.dslengine.extension`
+* Keyword support: `Keyword` and `KeywordProvider` - `me.dslengine.keyword`
+* Preprocessing base support: `Change`, `ChangeChain`, `FileProcessor`, and `LineProcessor` - `me.dslengine.preprocessor`
+* Line change implementations: `AddQuotes`, `AddString`, and `SimpleStringReplace` - `me.dslengine.preprocessor.support`

 **Simple Class Diagram**